carlosdg/SimplePerceptron/README.md

 <p>
     However this isn't convenient because the function is not continuous.
 And the derivative is always zero where it is continuous.
-So we cannot use gradient descent for updating the weights to minimize some error, (that error function would depend on the output of the perceptron that depends on that function).
+So we cannot use gradient descent for updating the weights to minimize some error, (that error function would depend on the output of the perceptron that depends on f(x) ).
     So the alternative I chose is the sigmoid function s(x) = 1 / (1 + exp(-x)).
 Although there are a lot
     of functions that can be used as activation functions, I chose this one because it is very similar to the previous function but it is continuous.
 Also it is very simple and the derivative is very easy